 ‘Morning, love – thought I’d make an early start seeing as it’s such a lovely day.
 You look a bit pink, have you been running?’

 ‘No – just looking forward to getting started.’
 She said, relieved that no-one had witnessed her little escapade.
 They both got to work planting out red begonias in a large bed to make a startling splash of colour.

 Cathy grinned as she heard Abby humming to herself as she worked.
 Maybe now wasn’t the time to mention that the site had CCTV and everyone in the office had enjoyed her carefree roll down the hill – then rewound it and enjoyed it again.

-But then it’s probably also a good job that Abby decided against number seven in the list of things to do before she was thirty.
+But then it was probably also a good job that Abby had decided against number seven in the list of things to do before she was thirty.
 Something about going naked in a public place.

 This story was inspired by a day out at the RHS garden at Wisley